 Salt is full of trace minerals like potassium and magnesium, in varying percentages depending where it’s from.
 Himalayan pink salt is mined from prehistoric ocean deposits way up in the Himalayas, which…I just love.
 It gets its color from tiny amounts of iron oxide (rust) in the mountains.

 Salt is, of course, delicious—also in slightly different ways.
 Some salt is rougher, in bigger chunks; some is finer, more delicate, powdery salt.
 This salt, in its alluring, ’70s-inflected packaging (it makes me think of Rollergirl from Boogie Nights) that somehow works visually in a not-’70s kitchen, is in between.
 It’s a medium-size, medium-rough finishing salt.
 Sprinkle it over just-sautéed anything, use it to rim a ready-for-its-close-up margarita (the pink against a pale green is really pretty), mix it into a salad at the last second, or, perhaps most especially, top off a chocolate chip cookie with it.

-I love the traces of the minerals (according to CAP, there are eighty-four of them), but the deliciousness-texture and the chic jar are what truly convince me.
+I love the traces of the minerals, but the deliciousness-texture and the chic jar are what truly convince me.
 That and the idea of a vein of prehistoric salt on a windswept mountainside.
 I keep it right next to my stove and it makes me happy every time I use it.
 Shakespeare noted that “meat loves salt.”
 This salt is no exception, but it is also much loved by nut mixes, cauliflower steaks, butternut roasts, and, of course, chocolate chip cookies.